 An extremely popular breed of toy dog, Pomeranians are known for being playful, vocal, and generally friendly.
-Today we are going to answer the question “how long do Pomeranians live?”
-We will also discuss what can you can expect out of the average Pomeranian lifecycle.
+Today, we are going to answer the question “how long do Pomeranians live?”
+We will also discuss what you can expect out of the average Pomeranian lifecycle.

 How Long Do Pomeranians Live?

-Pomeranians live an average of 12-16 years.
+Pomeranians live an average of 12 to 16 years.
 This is largely due to the fact that small dogs live longer than large dogs, and Pomeranians are a toy breed.
-Your pet Pomeranian may also live beyond 15 years, and many pet owners report their dogs living over 20 years as well.
+Your pet Pomeranian may also live beyond 16 years, and some pet owners report their dogs living up to 20 years as well.

 However, it is important to keep a few key things in mind when considering your Pomeranian’s life span.
-Many Pomeranians pass away due to trauma, either from being accidentally dropped or stepped on, as well as car accidents and other unfortunate situations.
+Many Pomeranians pass away due to trauma, either from being accidentally dropped or stepped on, as well as other unfortunate situations.

 Given the size of this particular dog breed, you should take extra care when owning or interacting with a Pomeranian.
 While they aren’t necessarily delicate dogs, they are built for residential comfort and a gentle hand.